Home

 Q. What about parking?

-Handicap parking ONLY is available in the front of the facility; however we ask that you do NOT bring your inventory or materials in through the front doors unless it is HAND CARRIED (this is a facility policy).
+Handicap parking ONLY is available in the Hyatt Regency lot near the main entrance to the hotel; however we ask that you do NOT bring your inventory or materials in through that entrance.

 Q. How do move-in and move-out work?
 Can we drive in?

 A. With your confirmation packet will be instructions for loading and unloading, etc. Under normal conditions, you may drive in to load and unload through the two north overhead doors, providing the show floor is not too crowded – our volunteers will be directing traffic in the most expedient way possible.
-In the event of very wet or snowy weather, unfortunately facility management usually will not allow drive-in loading or unloading.
+In the event of very wet or snowy weather, we will only allow vehicles as far in as the concrete floor...
+NO DRIVING ON THE CARPETED AREA WILL BE ALLOWED.

-Please understand and heed these loading, unloading, and parking requirements, as they are primarily dictated by the facility management.
-We know the issues getting in and out – believe us, we’ve been there – but there are reasons for the restrictions.
+Please understand and heed these loading, unloading, and parking requirements, as we will have limited room to get everyone in and out.
+We understand the issues – believe us, we’ve been there – but there are reasons for the restrictions.

 Q. I have relatives/friends that will like to come along; can I get complimentary tickets?

 A. Admission for vendors and exhibitors will be no charge for only those people who will be getting name badges.
-Please make sure you fill out and send in your name badge list when you receive it with your contract or confirmation packet!
-We ask that vendors and exhibitors limit their lists to fifteen (15) persons max; we can offer discounted tickets (at the advance rate) for those on your list exceeding 15.
+Please make sure you fill out and send in your name badge list when you receive it with your contract or confirmation packet and make sure it is correct!
+We ask that vendors limit their lists to six (6) persons max, exhibitors are limited to fifteen (15); we can offer discounted tickets (at the advance rate) for those on your list exceeding the limit.
 Advance tickets can be purchased prior to the show for $1 off normal price (currently $6).
 Please call or email for details.

 Q. The contract for non-selling exhibitors requests a space size OR number of tables.
 What if I need tables inside my space?